ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

-# Tesla_Stock_Price_Prediction_Project
+# TESLA Stock Price Prediction Project

-A Project where we try to find insights and predict Tesla stock prices!
+This is a  Project where we try to find insights and predict Tesla stock prices!